engagingnewsproject/engagingnewsproject.github.io/_posts/2023-05-21-mediaengagement.md

   git fetch --all
   git reset --hard origin/master
   ```
-For more detail see [Technical Docs - Sync with GitHub](mediaengagement-technical-docs/#syncing-with-github)

 ---

 ## Local Development

+For more in depth detail see [Technical Docs - Local development](/mediaengagement-technical-docs/#local-development)

 ### Step 1: Switch Node Version
 Use the Node version in the `.nvmrc` file: